2026 AECT International Convention

 5

 Note: Individual divisions may choose to add supplemental criteria to this list, but all proposals will be scored according to at least these core criteria.
-See division calls for further information.
+See division calls for further information on additional criteria.

 Key Dates & Deadlines